ryzeon-dev/sysfetch/README.md

 ```

 The installation script needs a parameter, which can either be "full" or "update":
 - if you choose "full":
-  - The script will create a folder called "sysfetch" in "/usr/share", and will copy "distros.py" into it.
+  - Sysfetch source code gets compiled into an executable
-  - The "sysfetch" main script will be copied into "/usr/local/bin".
+  - The "sysfetch" executable will be copied into "/usr/local/bin"
   - A new folder named ".sysfetch" will be created in your home directory, in which there will be stored the configuration file and the cache file.
 - if you choose "update":
+  - Sysfetch source code gets compiled into an executable
-  - The script will copy the latest version of "sysfetch" script into "/usr/local/bin"
+  - The "sysfetch" executable will be copied into "/usr/local/bin"

 At a certain point you will be prompted for your password, in order to give root privileges to the script,
 please DO NOT execute it as root beforehand.